What’s New in Prostate Cancer Research?

 Several newer forms of hormone therapy have been developed in recent years.
 Some of these may be helpful even if standard forms of hormone therapy are no longer working.

-Some examples include abiraterone (Zytiga) and enzalutamide (Xtandi), which are described in the section Hormone therapy for prostate cancer.
+Some examples include abiraterone (Zytiga) and enzalutamide (Xtandi), which are described in Hormone Therapy for Prostate Cancer.
 Others are now being studied as well.

 5-alpha reductase inhibitors, such as finasteride (Proscar) and dutasteride (Avodart), are drugs that block the conversion of testosterone to the more active dihydrotestosterone (DHT).
 These drugs are being studied to treat prostate cancer, either to supplement active surveillance or if the PSA level rises after prostatectomy.